-The petitioner claims, as far as grape growing areas are concerned, this is a significant difference.
+As far as grape growing areas are concerned, this is a significant difference.
 In the years 1941-1979, the number of degree days in The Hamptons rarely came close to the number accumulated on the North Fork.
-The petitioner states that this is another distinguishing climate feature which exists between the North Fork and The Hamptons.
+This is another distinguishing climate feature which exists between the North Fork and The Hamptons.

-The petitioner goes on to say that climate and soil have a very significant effect on the kind and quality of grapes which can be grown in a particular location.
-The difference in these two important factors which exists between the North Fork and The Hamptons can have a substantial effect on the growth of the wine grapes in these two areas.
-For instance, the emergence of buds in The Hamptons may be 1-3 weeks later than bud-break on the North Fork. thereby shortening the growing season.
-The cooler temperatures encountered during the growing and ripening seasons in The Hamptons can also impart special qualities to wine grapes grown there.
-Cooler mening weather fosters a higher degree of acidity, a lower pH and in some instances may bring to the mature fruit, optimum development of aroma and flavoring constituents-the precursors of the bouquet and flavor complexities of the wines.
-Grapes in The Hamptons are also growing in soil of a heavier texture requiring less, if any, irrigation.
-The petitioner believes this factor along with the differences in the natural fertility of the soil may also produce subtle differences in the grapes and finished wines.
-As previously stated by the petitioner, the Atlantic Ocean is the main reason for The Hamptons and more so, the North Fork's buffered climate patterns.
+The Atlantic Ocean is the main reason for The Hamptons and more so, the North Fork's buffered climate patterns.
 Heading west, as the two forks merge into the main body of Long Island, the effect of the Atlantic Ocean is greatly diminished.
-This is evident when data from Bridgehamption is compared with data from specific areas west of the proposed viticultural area.
-At the Brookhaven National Laboratory located in central Long Island and Patchogue located on the Great South Bay on the south shore, specific compansons can be made.
+This is evident when data from Bridgehampton is compared with data from specific areas west of the proposed viticultural area.
+At the Brookhaven National Laboratory located in central Long Island and Patchoque located on the Great South Bay on the south shore, specific comparisons can be made.
 The Brookhaven National Laboratory located less than 15 miles west of The Hamptons can have as much as 50 days less of a growing season (growing season averages 150 days 1973-1982) than that recorded at Bridgehampton.
-Patchogue has as much as 36 days less (growing season averages 176 days 1973-1982) with most seasons being around 1-2 weeks less than Bridgehampton.
+Patchoque has as much as 36 days less (growing season averages 176 days 1973-1982)) with most seasons being around 1-2 weeks less than Bridgehampton.